ellafih/Developpez-le-front-end-en-utilisant-Angular-main-5/README.md

-# OlympicGamesStarter

-## git clone the project or download the zip file from the repo
+# git clone the project or download the zip file from the repo

 git clone https://github.com/ellafih/Developpez-le-front-end-en-utilisant-Angular-main-5